eversinc33/eversinc33.github.io/content/posts/sliver.md

 > With `execute-assembly` we can run a .NET assembly (DLL or exe) in memory, by spawning a new process (notepad by default) that hosts the .NET-CLR.
 With the `-X` flag, the tool output is automatically saved to `~/.sliver/loot`.

-> This can however be a bit tedious, since as of now there is no path autocompletion, but that is not that much of a problem when working with aliases, which I will explain at the end..
+> This can however be a bit tedious, since as of now there is no path autocompletion, but that is not that much of a problem anymore, when working with aliases (which I will explain in the next chapter below).

 ```
 getsystem